Jeff Nady

-Jeffrey Wray Nicholas Nady (born February 15, 1990) is an American football tackle who is currently the offensive line coach for the Nevada Wolf Pack.
+Jeffrey Wray Nicholas Nady (born February 15, 1990) is an American football tackle who is currently the assistant offensive line coach for the Vanderbilt Commodores.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2013.
 He played college football at Nevada.

-Nady has also played for the Atlanta Falcons and Spokane Shock of the Arena Football League.
+Nady was also a member of the Atlanta Falcons of the NFL, and the Spokane Shock, San Jose SaberCats, and Las Vegas Outlaws of the Arena Football League (AFL).

-Early years
+Early life

 Nady was a two-year letterwinner in football at Douglas High School.
 He helped his team to Sierra League championship in 2007 and was first-team all-league and all-region as a defensive lineman, and was first-team all-league, all-region and all-state as a punter.

 He was a three-year letterman in basketball and was a three-time all-region selection on the hardwood.

 College career

 Nady attended the University of Nevada, Reno where he earned ALL-WAC accolades in his junior and senior seasons with the Wolf Pack.
 He was named to Outland Trophy and Lombardi Award watch lists in July 2012 prior to the start of his senior season.